-The product requires a reserved host CPU core for each emulated CPU.
+- The product requires a reserved host CPU core for each emulated CPU.
 This means that a single CPU emulator requires at least a dual-core host system.
 A dual CPU emulator requires a 3 core system.
-We advise a double number of cores with respect to the emulated CPUs.
-Lack of CPU resources can cause not only performance degradation, but also CPU sanity checks in OpenVMS, which are caused by emulated CPU unavailability.

-- The host memory requirement depends on the emulated Alpha memory size and other emulator settings.
+We advise a double amount of cores with respect to the emulated CPUs.
+Lack of CPU resources can cause not only performance degradation, but also CPU sanity checks in OpenVMS, which are caused by emulated CPU unavailability. - The host memory requirement depends on the emulated Alpha memory size and other emulator settings.
 The general requirement is as follows: if the emulated system has N GB memory, than the host system must have at least N + 2GB memory.
 Besides the emulated memory size, the following factors may influence the required amount: number of CPUs, number of disks, caching settings for disks.
-We advise N + 4GB. - Emulated Ethernet controllers are mapped to host Ethernet adapters.
+We advise N + 4GB.

+- Emulated Ethernet controllers are mapped to host Ethernet adapters.
 Note that mapping to Wireless Ethernet controllers does not always work.
 It is advisable to have a separate host NIC for each emulated NIC. - JIT CPU versions require more memory and CPU resources than the basic CPU. - The product is supported on virtual platforms: Hyper-V, VMware and Proxmox VE.
 The product may also run on other platforms like Virtual Box.
-However, running on a hyper-visor means extra level of virtualization, which can cause performance degradation.
 This document does not cover in detail the configuration specifics for these platforms.
 The details can be found on our website. - Emulated Ethernet controllers are mapped to host Ethernet adapters.
 Note that mapping to Wireless Ethernet controllers does not always work.
 It is advisable to have a separate host NIC for each emulated NIC.